Weidsn/Quantum_Computational_Fluid_Dynamics/README.md

 ## Summary

-A common example of a CFD problem is solving the Navier-Stokes equations for incompressible laminar flow.
+A common example of a Computational Fluid Dynamics (CFD) problem is solving the Navier-Stokes equations.
 As mentioned in [1], the most critical step in obtaining a solution involves updating the pressure values at each point within the dynamic system.
 This iterative procedure is called "pressure correction."

 Each iteration of pressure correction comes down to solving a linear system of equations that can be written in the form, $Ax = b$.
 There are two major bottlenecks.